 Common Name(s): Borate, Borax sodium, Boric acid, Boric anhydride, Boric tartrate, Boron

 The element boron (B, atomic number 5) is found in deposits in the earth's crust at a concentration of about 0.001% (10 ppm).
-Seawater contains an average of 4.6 ppm boron, ranging from 0.5 to 9.6 ppm.
-Boron content in fresh water ranges from less than 0.01 to 1.5 ppm, with higher concentrations in regions of high soil boron levels.Woods 1994 It is obtained in the form of various compounds and never in its elemental state.O'Neil 2006
+Seawater contains an average of 4.6 ppm of boron (range, 0.5 to 9.6 ppm).
+Boron content in fresh water ranges from less than 0.01 to 1.5 ppm, with higher concentrations in regions of high soil boron levels.(Woods 1994) Boron is obtained in the form of various compounds and never in its elemental state.(O'Neil 2006)

-Reports suggest the Babylonians used borax as flux for working gold 4,000 years ago; this is also recognized in the Saudi Arabian area of Mecca and Medina in the 8th century and by European goldsmiths in the 12th century.Woods 1994 Boron was used as a food preservative between 1870 and 1920 and during World War I and II.Nielsen 2008
+Reports suggest the Babylonians used borax as flux for working gold 4,000 years ago; evidence exists of this use in the Saudi Arabian area of Mecca and Medina in the 8th century and by European goldsmiths in the 12th century.(Woods 1994) Boron was used as a food preservative between 1870 and 1920 and during World Wars I and II.(Nielsen 2008)